ivalab/Bundler/INSTALL.md

 I don't know cmake well enough to figure out how to fix the problem.
 Once I deconstruct the Bundler code, I should have a better fix.
 [2014/05/07].

+Note that the project comes with a pre-built SIFT implementation.
+To be able to fully modify on ones own, the SIFT code will also have to be obtained.
+See the Bundler documentation for more info.